eric-kobby/building-service-xml-auth/README.md

-- RUNNING THE APPLICATION
+- `RUNNING THE APPLICATION`
- -- update the ConnectionStrings Database Section in the AppSettings.Development.json to point to an active mySQL instance -- Build the project or run `dotnet restore` to install required packages -- Run update-database Ef Command to scaffold the database and tables -- Run Application
+- update the ConnectionStrings Database Section in the `AppSettings.Development.json` to point to an active mySQL instance
+- Build the project or run `dotnet restore` to install required packages
+- Run update-database Ef Command to scaffold the database and tables
+- Run Application